YanPhoenixLiu/yanphoenixliu.github.io/_pages/about.md

 <div style="text-align: justify">
 Materials and their fascinating applications for energy utilization and system reliability are the prevalent theme of my research.
 </div>
-- Interfacial Micro/Nanoscopic Effects
+- Interfacial Heat and Mass Transfer
 - Novel Interface Characterization Methods
+- Multi-Physics Coupling in Energy Systems
-- Advanced Quantum Materials for Energy
+- Advanced Interfacial Materials
 - AI for Energy